Updated Nov 7, 2023: We’ve refreshed the article to focus more on the MQL to SQL conversion, with more actionable tips.

-All companies interested in selling more should have a conversion funnel and qualification criteria by which potential customers can be assessed.
+All companies interested in selling more should establish a conversion funnel and clear qualification criteria for assessing potential customers.

-How do you separate visitors reading your blog from email subscribers, marketing qualified leads (MQLs), and sales qualified leads (SQLs)?
-At what point should your sales reps step in to assist the MQL to SQL process?
+How do you separate blog readers from email subscribers?
+How does MQLs and SQLs marketing differ?
+At what point should your sales representative step in to assist in the MQL to SQL conversion process?

-Timing the conversion funnel progress between stages correctly is critical to getting as much of your audience from the top of the funnel (TOFU) to become actual customers.
-Approach them too early, and you’ll push them away.
-React too late, and they might leave for another company.
+Tracking the conversion funnel progress between different stages correctly is critical to getting as much of your audience from the top of the funnel (TOFU) to becoming paying customers.
+Approaching your leads too early might push them away, while reacting too late might lose them to a competitor.

-Marketing qualified leads (MQLs) are generally defined as leads who have expressed significant interest in your offering but aren’t ready to buy yet.
-They have a problem and are aware that your brand could solve it, but either need more time or more information to commit.
+Marketing qualified leads (MQLs) express significant interest in your offering but aren’t ready to buy yet.
+They are looking for a solution to a problem and are aware that your offering could solve it, but they either need more time or more information to commit.

-The exact criteria for MQLs differ between companies, but some frequent MQL indicators are:
+The exact criteria for MQLs differ between companies, but here are a few common indicators:

 - Watching product demos on your website

-- Downloading free in-depth content (e.g. white paper)
+- Downloading free in-depth content (e.g. a white paper)

 - Leaving items in the shopping cart to calculate shipping costs